tan-wei/genet/README.md

 | Error | 0 | Not decodable | - |

 Increasing the confidence threshold level produces cleaner results.

-On the other hand, the lower threshold level is a better choice for catching broken packets and camouflaged packets.
+On the other hand, the lower level is a better choice for catching broken/camouflaged packets.